-What is your opinion on oraganic versus standard?
-Only polite answers please.
+What is your opinion on organic versus standard?

 It has been amazing to see so many of you putting up photos on Twitter and Instagram where you have made my recipes.
 Honestly I cannot express the gratitude I feel, when you place your trust in me.
 Ingredients cost money, which is why I test each recipe thoroughly to ensure you have the best possible chance of success when following them.

 Seeing your makes and bakes keeps Feasting is Fun at the heart of what this blog is all about.
 Having fun whilst making and baking in your kitchens and then feasting and sharing with family, friends and neighbours.

 That makes me smile!